quat1024/quat1024.github.io/in/posts/who_is_bright_data.md

 <details><summary>Soapbox</summary>

 (I personally believe the author of this mod was just some kid having fun with MCreator who got roped into a get-rich-quick scheme.
-I hope JEDIGD continues modding and sharing their work with us, but learns that this kind of code is *not* okay to add to Minecraft mods, and Bright SDK's promise of "unlocking a potential revenue stream" is a scam that's too good to be true.)
+I hope JEDI GD continues modding and sharing their work with us, but learns that this kind of code is *not* okay to add to Minecraft mods, and Bright SDK's promise of "unlocking a potential revenue stream" is a scam that's too good to be true.)

+(Do *not* yell at this guy.)

 </details>

+Finally, I also want to emphasize **there is no indication Create: Protection Pixel is the *only* mod shipping code from Bright.** It's clear people from Bright SDK has been contacting plenty of owners of popular mods, hoping for just one or two bites.
+Don't let these fuckers into our community.

 ## Mitigation?